 “Research by UNSW estimates more than 3 million people are living in poverty.
 This includes about 739,000 children.
 These families often experience a complex range of issues.
 Financial hardship, physical and mental health issues, relationship breakdown, and domestic and family violence are often interlinked,” Michael Mittwollen, Anglicare Executive Manager, explains.

-“Supporting families out of such complex set of challenges requires a nuanced, targeted and layered approach.
+“Supporting families out of such a complex set of challenges requires a nuanced, targeted and layered approach.
 We need a more relational approach that takes the time to walk with families through their struggles rather than one that is merely transactional.”

 Instead of families accessing individual programs separately, with separate appointments, waiting times, individual assessments and interventions, the ISD program provides a single-entry point from a Family Support program to a range of program supports.